|The Frankfurt-Tipp rating:|

-When Maggie (Diana Silvers) moves with her mother (Juliette Lewis) to her old home kff, she's glad that she quickly gets accepted into the coolest clique of the school and gets the invitation to party with them.
-Too bad they're all underage and can't get their hands on alcohol.
-Performance by Sue Ann (Octavia Spencer).
-The loner is not only persuaded by the teenagers to buy them alcohol.
-She also invites them to use her basement as a party location - provided the young people follow some clear rules: No swearing, there must always be someone who stays sober to drive the others home and - this is the most important rule - the rest of the house is taboo!
-For the kids a dream comes true and with Sue Ann, who is called "Ma" by everyone, some life finally comes into the house.
-But soon the friendly hostess shows herself from a completely different side and the casual celebration turns into a real nightmare…
+When Maggie (Diana Silvers) moves in with her mom (Juliette Lewis) in their old hometown, she's happy to quickly be accepted into what is arguably the coolest clique in school and receive an invitation to party with them.
+Too bad they're all underage, so they can't get alcohol.
+Enter Sue Ann (Octavia Spencer).
+The loner not only lets the teens talk her into buying them alcohol.
+She also invites them to use her basement as a party venue - provided the teens abide by some clear rules: No swearing, there must always be someone who stays sober to drive the others home and - this is the most important rule - the rest of the house is off limits!
+It's a dream come true for the kids and Sue Ann, who everyone calls Ma, finally gets a bit of life.
+But soon the so friendly hostess shows herself from a completely different side and the casual celebration turns into a solid nightmare.

-With "Ma" director Tate Taylor (The Help, The Girl on the Train) presents a psycho-thriller, which can also be assigned to the horror genre.
-You wouldn't necessarily have expected that from Taylor, but also from his main actress Octavia Spencer.
-But both of them are the reason why the movie works well despite a rather conventional script.
+With Ma, director Tate Taylor (The Help, The Girl on the Train) presents a psychological thriller that can certainly be assigned to the horror genre.
+You wouldn't have expected that from Taylor, but also from his leading actress Octavia Spencer.
+But the two are the reason why the film works well despite a rather conventional script.
 Connoisseurs of the genre quickly realize that Sue Ann is not the cool ma she pretends to be.
-Even worse: Their true intentions and the reasons for them can already be seen in the first third of the film.
-Because everything is revealed here early, the story itself takes the chance to offer some real surprises.
+Worse, you can tell her true intentions and the reasons behind them within the first third of the film.
+By revealing everything early on, the story deprives itself of the possibility of being able to offer any real surprises.

-That of course also has a little effect on the voltage level, which never really wants to get going.
-And yet: Taylor's production prevents the action from ever getting really boring.
-And even though he lets his characters act really stupid in one scene, this doesn't carry much negative weight.
-Taylor makes sure of that with irony interspersed here and there, the creation of a captivating atmosphere and scenes in which he gives his main actress the opportunity to play out her evil side to her heart's content.
+This, of course, has a small effect on the level of suspense, which never really takes off.
+And yet, Taylor's staging keeps the action from ever getting really boring.
+And even if he lets his characters act really dumb in one scene, it hardly makes a negative impact.
+Taylor makes sure of that with irony sprinkled here and there, the building of an engaging atmosphere, and scenes in which he gives his leading lady the opportunity to play out her evil side to her heart's content.

-When Sue Ann follows her dark plans with a dark mine, then it's quite cold running down your back.
-Octavia Spencer plays the woman perfectly between good-heartedness and ice-cold madness.
-Watching it is simply fun and lets you forget the weaknesses of the script quickly.
-Yeah, "Ma" may not be a milestone in the genre.
+When Sue Ann goes about her sinister plans with a scowl, it definitely sends shivers down your spine.
+Octavia Spencer plays the woman between good-heartedness and ice-cold madness just perfectly.
+Watching her is just fun and makes you forget the weaknesses of the script very quickly.
+Yes, Ma may not be a landmark of the genre.
 And given the talented people who worked on the film in front of and behind the camera, the result may even be a little disappointing.
-But director and main actress always manage to turn the tide and turn the thriller into a horror movie worth seeing!
+But the director and lead actress always manage to turn the tide and make this thriller a piece of horror cinema worth watching!